Introduction

 While nicknames can add a personal touch to your resume, there are times when sticking to your legal name is the smarter move.
 Knowing when to draw the line between professionalism and familiarity could be the difference between landing an interview and having your resume dismissed outright.

 Certain industries—like finance, healthcare, or government roles—require meticulous attention to legal documentation.
 If your job application involves background checks, licensing, or security clearances, discrepancies between your resume name and legal records can raise red flags.
-Imagine submitting a resume as “Mike Thompson” only for your diploma or professional certifications to list “Michael Jonathan Thompson.”
+Imagine submitting a resume as “anonymous person anonymous person” only for your diploma or professional certifications to list “anonymous person anonymous person anonymous person.”
 That inconsistency could delay hiring or even trigger suspicion.

 Key scenarios where legal names take priority: